 *Women's ministry leaders, pastors and worship leaders, as you are planning your upcoming Christmas/holiday season events, I would love for you to consider inviting me to come serve as your speaker/singer.
 I still have some open dates in November and December and would love to hear from you.

 *Timeless Hymns II project in the works!*

 I'm very excited to be heading to Austin, TX to record a new project in October with my friend/record company exec/producer Phillip Sandifer for a Timeless Hymns II project.
-What is your favorite hymn that you would like to be considered to be included?
-I'd love to hear from you.
+Recording will be October 10th - 14th and I covet your prayers during the recording process.

 On the Road Again: